phpb-com/short-duid/README.md

 ____
 ##### _instance_.getDUIDInt(count)
-Essential same method as `_instance_.getDUID` but insted of hashid converted integer, will return unique ID in a numeric form as string.
+Essential same method as `_instance_.getDUID` but instead of hashid converted integer, will return unique ID in a numeric form as string.

 ###### Returns
 - `Javascript array` object of variable length, depending on `count` parameter.